InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Introduction

-More specifically, we propose a mutual information (MI) shaping technique that encourages correlation among Gaussians from the same object.
-We leverage the fact that mutual information between the motions of Gaussians can be approximated by the cosine similarity between the Jacobians regarding the perturbed weights.
-Therefore, we could use the tangent space of the motion network parameters to represent the desired correlation structure.
-However, shaping the tangent space of the current network {\it does not} guarantee that, once perturbed, the perturbed motion network will preserve the well-shaped correlation structure, since changes in its parameters can alter the tangent space, leading to a loss of the desired correlation structure, which is critical to enabling continuously consistent perturbations.
-Therefore, we prove and propose that, by shaping the activation of the (to be perturbed) set of weights instead of Jacobians, the shaped network can undergo a conformal transformation in the tangent space, ensuring the preservation of the correlation structure and exhibiting consistent motions.
+Specifically, we devise a shaping loss that maximizes the mutual information (MI) between Gaussians belonging to the same entity (as evidenced by putative metrics), which correlates Gaussians associated with the same object and de-correlates otherwise.
+Furthermore, mutual information between Gaussians is approximated by the cosine similarity between the Jacobians with respect to the perturbed weights.
+This legitimates the tangent space of the feature-decoding network parameters to encode the desired correlation structure.
+However, simply shaping the tangent space {\it does not} guarantee that the perturbed network will preserve this correlation structure when the shaped weights are modified, i.e., the after-modification parameters may not have a shaped tangent space, thus, making it incapable of consistent perturbations across multiple editing operations.
+Another challenge lies in the computational and memory overhead required to calculate Jacobians, as this necessitates storing the full computational graph regarding the derivative of the Jacobians -- a significant cost for 3DGS, where storage and training efficiency are critical concerns.

+To further overcome these challenges, we propose shaping the activations of the perturbed weights instead of the Jacobians.
+We prove that this technique ensures that the network undergoes a conformal transformation in its tangent space, maintaining the correlation structure and enabling consistent editing across sequential operations.
+In other words, the proposed is a sufficient condition for mutual information maximization while inducing the benefits not possessed by directly shaping Jacobians.
+Finally, we develop an efficient pipeline that shapes the feature-decoding network with consistency preserved along a sequence of perturbations, while being computationally efficient.
+This pipeline is fully automated and light-weight.
+We evaluate the proposed MI shaping technique across various scene-editing applications, including 3D object removal, inpainting, colorization, and scene recomposition.